rusefi/rusefi_documentation/rusEFI-project-Base-Engine.md

 Detailed status in console: Print details into rusEfi console

+vBatt ADC input: This is the processor input pin that the battery voltage circuit is connected to, if you are unsure of what pin to use, check the schematic that corresponds to your PCB.

+Pin: This implementation produces one pulse per engine cycle.
+See also dizzySparkOutputPin.

+Off Above TPS(%): Turns off alternator output above specified TPS, enabling this reduced parasitic drag on the engine at full load.

+Detailed status in console: Print details into rusEfi console

-## Main relay output
+### Main relay output
 ![x](overview/TS_generated/dialog_Main_relay_output.png)

 Pin: This implementation produces one pulse per engine cycle.
 See also dizzySparkOutputPin.

-## Starter relay output
+### Starter relay output
 ![x](overview/TS_generated/dialog_Starter_relay_output.png)

 Pin: This implementation produces one pulse per engine cycle.
 See also dizzySparkOutputPin.

-## Fuel pump  rail
+### Fuel pump  rail
 ![x](overview/TS_generated/dialog_Fuel_pump__rail.png)
-Pin: This implementation produces one pulse per engine cycle.
-See also dizzySparkOutputPin.

-Absolute Fuel Pressure: If your fuel regulator does not have vacuum line

 Pin: This implementation produces one pulse per engine cycle.
 See also dizzySparkOutputPin.